 Stop using your credit cards and pay them down if you can.
 Try to make sure that your credit cards have rewards programs like cash back.
 But don’t use the credit cards just to build up your cash rewards.
 You probably shouldn’t use your credit card for everything.
 Learn more about what items you should pay for with a credit card here.

-If you have a good relationship with your credit card company, you can ask them for a lower interest rate or you can always try to transfer your balances to a balance transfer card.
+credit card company, you can ask them for a lower interest rate or you can always try to transfer your balances to a balance transfer card.
 Just read the fine print to make sure you are getting a good deal and understand what terms they offer.

 Go through your online accounts and remove your credit card, PayPal, or debit card numbers.
 This will help you cut down on impulse purchases.